In this article, we’ll take a deep dive into the Portugal Golden Visa for UK citizens.

 Can the Portugal Golden Visa lead to EU citizenship?

-Absolutely.
+Yes it can.
 In fact, the Portugal Golden Visa for UK citizens is one of the most convenient and flexible ways to get EU citizenship after Brexit.

 The first step is to obtain the Golden Visa itself.
 You’ll then need to maintain your residency status for five years.